-Internal Control over Financial Reporting
+Report on Internal Control over Financial Reporting

-In connection with our engagement to the audit of the financial statements listed in the first paragraph of Upper Missouri District Health Unit as of and for the year ended December 31, 2020 in accordance with auditing standards generally accepted in the United States of America, we considered Upper Missouri District Health Unit's internal control over financial reporting (internal control) as a basis for designing audit procedures that are appropriate in the circumstances for the purpose of expressing our opinion on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of Upper Missouri District Health Unit's internal control.
+In planning and performing our audit of the financial statements, we considered Upper Missouri District Health Unit's internal control over financial reporting (internal control) as a basis for designing audit procedures that are appropriate in the circumstances for the purpose of expressing our opinions on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of Upper Missouri District Health Unit's internal control.
 Accordingly, we do not express an opinion on the effectiveness of Upper Missouri District Health Unit's internal control.